StockQuote(real-time)

 - Effective use of resources

-- Initiatives to prevent dependence of end users
+- Initiatives to prevent addiction among end users

 Corporate governance<br>